joshuacox/cli-Intro-to-Git/README.md

 ```
 pwd
 ```
-pwd should print the path to your home directory at the moment by default this is where you usually start when opening a shell
+^ pwd should print the path to your home directory at the moment by default this is where you usually start when opening a shell
 ```
 cd /tmp
 ```
-change directory to /tmp
+^ change directory to /tmp

-/tmp is a great place for temporary stuff, careful this place is erased upon reboot
+(/tmp is a great place for temporary stuff, careful this place is erased upon reboot)

 ```
 pwd
 ```
-prove to me that we changed directories (i.e. it should now print /tmp)
+^ prove to me that we changed directories (i.e. it should now print /tmp)
 ```
 mkdir git
 ```
-make a new directory named ‘git’
+^ make a new directory named ‘git’
 ```
 cd git
 ```
-change into the git directory
+^ change into the git directory
 ```
 pwd
 ```
-now displays /tmp/git
+^ now displays /tmp/git
 ```
 git init
 ```
-initialize /tmp/git into a git repo
+^ initialize /tmp/git into a git repo
 ```
 echo 'my test' >test1
 ```
-overwrite or make a new file called test1 and makes its contents read ‘my test’
+^ overwrite or make a new file called test1 and makes its contents read ‘my test’
 ```
 ls
 ```
-show me this new file
+^ show me this new file
 ```
 cat test1
 ```
-dumps the contents of the file which should be ‘my test’
+^ dumps the contents of the file which should be ‘my test’
 ```
 git status
 ```
-have git tell us of any changes in the current directory
+^ have git tell us of any changes in the current directory
 ```
 git add test1
 ```
-add our new file to gits tracking system
+^ add our new file to gits tracking system
 ```
 git status
 ```
-show us that the new file has now been added
+^ show us that the new file has now been added
 ```
 git commit -am 'initial add of test1'
 ```
-make a commit and give it a nice message explaining what is going on
+^ make a commit and give it a nice message explaining what is going on
 ```
 git log
 ```
-show us a log of the history of this git repo
+^ show us a log of the history of this git repo
 ```
 echo 'second test' >>test1
 ```
-make a second line in our first test file
+^ make a second line in our first test file
 ```
 git status
 ```
+^ show us which files have changed
 ```
 echo 'second test file'>test2
 ```
-make a second test file
+^ make a second test file
 ```
 git status
 ```
-show us which files have changed
+^ again show us which files have changed
 ```
 git diff
 ```
-show us the changes
+^ show us the changes
 ```
 git commit -am 'second test'
 ```
-commit those changes
+^ commit those changes
 ```
 git log
 ```
-show us a log of the history of this git repo
+^ show us a log of the history of this git repo

+# Permanent home for git

 Okay from here let’s make a git directory in our home and start cloneing repos from a git repo
 ```
 cd
 ```
-given no arguments cd will take you home
+^ given no arguments cd will take you home
 ```
 pwd
 ```
 ```
 mkdir git
 ```
-there is no output for this command
+^ there is no output for this command
 ```
 cd git
 ```
-again no output on this command so long as there are no errors but let's prove to ourselves that we changed directories with `pwd`
+^ again no output on this command so long as there are no errors but let's prove to ourselves that we changed directories with `pwd`
 ```
 pwd